Hey everyone, Coach Tyler here.

 So that’s not a bad rate for a yoga teacher, right?

-Indeed also have a breakdown of the eight cities in which yoga instructors earn the most.
+Indeed also have a breakdown of the eight cities where yoga instructors earn the most.
 That breakdown is as follows:

 - Boston – $49.78 (based on 15 salary reports)

 - New York – $44.38 (based on 45 salary reports)